Signal Briefing / Cloud Service

 The correct classification is infrastructure-commercial and telecom-adjacent.
 Badr’s relevance comes from power distribution, UPS, network hardware/software, and regional commercial engagement around infrastructure deployment, not from direct carrier network control.

-• Profile: Ahmed Badr
+• Signal: Ahmed Badr

 • Power distribution, UPS systems, and network hardware/software sit close to the practical buildout layer of telecom, data-centre, enterprise, and digital infrastructure environments; Badr’s public role is commercial and regional rather than network-operational.